humlab-speech/visible-speech-deployment/README.md

 * PostgreSQL - Dependency of Keycloak.

-* Session Manager - Spawns and manages RStudio session containers on request by edge router.
+* Session Manager - Spawns and manages session containers (such as RStudio and Jupyter) on request.
+Also handles dynamic proxying.

-* EMU-webApp
+* EMU-webApp - Integrated via its own Gitlab functionality

+* OCTRA - Local mode only (only hosted, not integrated)

 ## INSTALLATION

 ### Prerequisites
 A Linux environment with a somewhat recent version of Docker + Docker Compose.
-WSL2 on Windows should work.

 ### Steps

-* Move .env-example to .env and fill it out with appropriate information.
+* Move .env-example to .env and fill it out with appropriate information. docker build -t hs-rstudio-session ./session-manager/docker/rstudio-session-instance
-* Run `install.sh`.
-This will grab the latest versions of The WebClient and WebApi and install these.
-It will also generate self-signed TLS-certificates.
+* Generate some local certificates.
+These would not be used in production, but we assume a local development installation here. `openssl req -x509 -newkey rsa:4096 -keyout certs/localtest.me/cert.key -out certs/localtest.me/cert.crt -nodes -days 3650`
+* Grab latest webclient `git clone https://github.com/humlab-speech/webclient`
+* Grab latest webapi `git clone https://github.com/humlab-speech/webapi`
+* Install & build webclient `cd webclient && npm install && npm run build && cd ..`
+* Install vendors for webapi `cd webapi && php composer.phar install && cd ..`
 * Run `docker-compose up -d`
 * Gitlab setup
-  * Go to gitlab.localtest.me, gitlab will take a couple of minutes to boot but then you should be greeted with a password dialog, enter a new root password here.
   * Sign-in to Gitlab with the root account.
   * Go to `settings` in your avatar menu.
   * Go to `Access Tokens`.
   * Create an access token with `api` access.
 Name doesn't matter.
 Enter this access token into your .env
+  * Edit .env and set `GITLAB_OMNIAUTH_AUTO_SIGN_IN_WITH_PROVIDER=saml` (revert this if you need to login as root at some future point)
 * Keycloak setup
   * Go to idp.localtest.me
   * Sign-in with the keycloak admin credentials you specified in .env
-  * Create a realm called `hird`
+  * Create a realm called `hird` and import the keycloak-config.json file in the same step.
-  * Go to `Clients`, create a client with Client ID `https://localtest.me` and Client Protocol `SAML`
-  * Edit the newly created client, set `Client Signature Required: OFF`
-  * Go to `Mappers` tab.
-Add built-in attribute mappers for X500 email, X500 surname, and X500 givenName.
-Then edit these to set "SAML Attribute NameFormat" as "URI Reference"
-  * Run the bash script `idpFp.sh`, this should print out your Keycloak IdP fingerprint.
-Enter this into your .env file.
+  * Run the included script `idpFp.sh`, this should print out your Keycloak IdP fingerprint.
+Enter this into your .env file like `KEYCLOAK_SIGNING_CERT_FINGERPRINT=42:31:C4:AF...`.
-  * Restart the edge-router to let it read in the new metadata from Keycloak, with `docker-compose restart edge-router`
+* Run `docker-compose down && docker-compose up -d` to let various services read in new data.

 Everything should now be setup for using the system with Keycloak as the local identity provider.
 You may create a normal user account in Keycloak to then use for sign-in at http://localtest.me

-## Keycloak extra
-For setting up Keycloak as an IdP against Gitlab.

-1. Add a new client in Keycloak with Client ID `https://gitlab.localtest.me`
-1. Disable `Client Signature Required`
-1. Set `Root URL` to `https://gitlab.localtest.me`
-1. Add a post in `Valid Redirect URIs` and set it to `/*`
-1. Set `Base URL` to `/`
-1. Set `Master SAML Processing URL` to `https://gitlab.localtest.me/users/auth/saml/callback` (this step might not be required)
-1. Go to `Mappers` tab.
-Add the 3 Builtin X500 attributes.
-1. Go to `https://idp.localtest.me/auth/realms/hird/protocol/saml/descriptor` and copy the certificate.
-Generate a SHA-1 fingerprint from this certificate.
-1. Update `mounts/gitlab/config/gitlab.rb` with fingerprint in SAML/Keycloak-section.

-## CAVEATS ON REDHAT

-* Not using latest version of Docker since DNF would not install the latest containerd.io because of how module-streams are configured.

-* docker-compose is installed as a static/manually pulled binary, and thus won't auto-update, it was installed using this command:
-  `sudo curl -L "https://github.com/docker/compose/releases/download/1.26.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`

-* Needed to do this (on RH) to get container-to-container networking to work:
-  `sudo firewall-cmd --zone=public --add-masquerade --permanent`

-## OPTIONAL

-Select an identity provider by uncommenting/commenting out the approrpriate sections in docker-compose.yml.
-Recommend using keycloak for running locally since local users can be created in keycloak.
-SAMLtest is also an alternative.
-SWAMID will not work for running locally since you can't have your local address registered as a SP with SWAMID.

 ## TROUBLESHOOTING